 Skip to content

-This guide will teach you how to get Figmage running and set you up for success.
+This guide will teach you how to get Figmage running to generate a standalone design package.

 Before you start, we assume that you have a few things ready.